 7. Gigabyte RTX 2070 Super Gaming OC: Best white RTX 2070 Super

-If you want to build an all-white conf, the best RTX 2070 Super card for you is definitely the Gigabyte RTX 2070 Super Gaming OC White.
-Sporting a white cooler body along with a white backplate, this is the closest you can get to an all-white RTX 2070 Super graphics card.
+If you want to build an all-white gaming PC, the best RTX 2070 Super card for you is definitely the Gigabyte RTX 2070 Super Gaming OC White.
+Sporting a white cooling setup along with a white backplate, this is the closest you can get to an all-white RTX 2070 Super graphics card.

 When it comes to performance this card sports a boost clock of 1815Mhz, a slight OC over the 1770MHz boost clock found on the reference card.
 In other words, you should expect performance in line with other RTX 2070 Super models.